Contact Us Today (424) 372-3112

 Are You Required to Register as a Sex Offender in California?

-For 50 years California has required dangerous sex offenders to register with local authorities.
+For 50 years, California has required dangerous sex offenders to register with local authorities.
 However, this registration was not made public record until the passing of Megan's Law in 1996.
+Megan's Law was enacted to provide communities with information about convicted sex offenders living nearby, thereby enhancing public safety.

-Now sex offenders are required to register with local authorities for the rest of their life if they live in, work in or go to school in the State of California.
+Now, sex offenders are required to register with local authorities for the rest of their lives if they live in, work in, or go to school in the State of California.
 Their information will be made public so that anyone with a computer can have access to the current whereabouts of a convicted sex offender.
 Some of the crimes where a person would be required to register are:

 Legal Consequences of Failing to Register as a Sex Offender